developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/intents/irda/index.md

 productversion: '7.3'
 ---

-#`UNDER CONSTRUCTION`

 ## Overview

-Zebra IrDA APIs operate through Android intents – specific commands that can be used by Android applications to control IrDA.
-This guide provides developers with a comprehensive set of tools to easily communicate between IrDA devices via wireless infrared communication with IrDA Intent APIs on Zebra mobile devices.
+EMDK for Android 7.3 (and later) contains interfaces for controlling hardware that conforms to the Infrared Data Association (IrDA) specification, an optical line-of-sight technology that's often used for data transfer between small portable devices such as remote controls, mobile computers, printers and some medical devices.

-* Zebra IrDA supports the following protocols:
+IrDA also refers to a set of protocols used for its wireless data transfer.
+The Zebra IrDA implementation supports the following protocols:
 * TinyTP
 * IrLMP
 * IrLAP/ LSAP
 * IrSIR

+Zebra IrDA APIs operate through Android intents – specific commands that can be used by Android applications to control IrDA hardware on IrDA-equipped Zebra devices.
+This guide provides developers with a comprehensive set of tools to easily communicate between IrDA devices via wireless infrared communication with IrDA Intent APIs on Zebra mobile devices.

 ### Requirements